Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 **Important Notes:**

 * Requires the command-line tool `wpscan` in `PATH`.
 It is a Ruby gem: `gem install wpscan`.
-Version 4.0.0 or newer is recommended; on an older release the backup folder enumeration (`bf`) is dropped automatically, because those releases reject it as an unknown choice and would not scan at all.
+Version 4.0.0 or newer is recommended; on an older release the backup folder enumeration is skipped automatically.
 * A missing `wpscan` is reported as WARNING, not as UNKNOWN.
 WordPress is a preferred target, so the scanner belongs on a host serving it, and its absence is a state the administrator has to fix rather than an internal problem of this check.
 * A full scan takes minutes, not seconds. `--scan-timeout` therefore defaults to 600 seconds instead of the 8 seconds other checks use, and the shipped Director command raises its own timeout accordingly.
 Schedule the check once per day.
 * Without a WPScan API token there is no vulnerability data at all.
 Version detection, the outdated flags and every exposure still work, so the check remains useful, but the "known vulnerabilities" class stays empty.
 The check says so in its output instead of reporting a clean result, and `--no-vuln-data-severity` decides whether that alerts.
 See [API Token](#api-token).